bitcoinops/bitcoinops.github.io/_topics/en/covenants.md

   - title: "Proposed joinpool construction for Ark could be less interactive with covenants"
     url: /en/newsletters/2023/05/31/#proposal-for-a-managed-joinpool-protocol

+  - title: "Mashup of OP_CTV and APO proposed using OP_CSFS and OP_TXHASH"
+    url: /en/newsletters/2023/08/30/#covenant-mashup-using-txhash-and-csfs

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: An early description of covenants in Bitcoin